Is it possible to meet a real partner dating online?

 5. Prolonged online dating leads to unreasonable pickiness

 Regarding dating, the word “picky” is open to two interpretations: 1) Quick to judge, and 2) Having standards and deal breakers.
 Both have their pros and cons when it comes to turning on dating apps.
 On the one hand, we don’t want to waste our time on someone we know we aren’t going to like very much.
 But, on the other hand, we might overlook a great catch based on a superficial reason (especially in the swipe left/right environment).

-It’s effortless to quit on one person online when the virtual dating-pool as other countless overwhelming potential offers.
-But the US Association of Psychological Science found that reviewing multiple dating candidates causes people to be more judgmental, and inclined to dismiss a not-quite-perfect candidate than they otherwise would do in a face-to-face meeting.
-Long story short, is undeniably proven that prolonged online dating search leads to unreasonable pickiness and judgmental mistakes postponing your real success.
+It’s effortless to quit on one person online when the virtual dating pool has countless other overwhelming potential offers.
+But the US Association of Psychological Science found that reviewing multiple dating candidates causes people to be more judgmental and inclined to dismiss a not-quite-perfect candidate than they otherwise would do in a face-to-face meeting.
+Long story short, it is undeniably proven that prolonged online dating search leads to unreasonable pickiness and judgmental mistakes postponing your real success.
 More often than not, I bet we are all too superficially picky.
-If that’s the case, self-awareness can help us determine whether we are passing over a great opportunity for a shallow reason, or if we do gather the characteristics to aim higher level candidates.
+If that’s the case, self-awareness can help us determine whether we are passing over a great opportunity for a shallow reason or if we do gather the characteristics to aim for higher-level candidates.